Clemapfel/jluna/docs/installation.md

   least "1.7.0" (found /home/clem/Applications/julia/lib/libjulia.so)
 ```

 Where `1.5.1` could instead be any version before `1.7.0`.
-This means your julia version is out of date, either update it through your packet manager or download the latest version [here](https://julialang.org/downloads/), install it, then make sure `JULIA_BINDIR` is pointing to the newer version.
+This means your Julia version is out of date, either update it through your packet manager or download the latest version [here](https://julialang.org/downloads/), install it, then make sure `JULIA_BINDIR` is pointing to the newer version.

 ### Could NOT find Julia (missing: X)